evoss98/CS151_FinalProject/README.md

 - Start by removing all the numbers that are the same as the single number given from the grid (by clicking once)
 - Then look at the column of the number given and the row, crossing off all numbers that would make the sum of that row or column greater than 9.
 - Look to see if there is only one instance of a number.
 If so, you know that needs to be in you solution because each number has to appear once.
 Repeat these steps until you solve the puzzle!
-- If you are stuck, you can view the solution [here](https://github.com/evoss98/CS151_FinalProject/edit/main/solution.png)
+- If you are stuck, you can view the solution for the easy puzzle [here](https://github.com/evoss98/CS151_FinalProject/edit/main/solution.png) and the medium puzzle [here](https://github.com/evoss98/CS151_FinalProject/blob/main/solution_medium.png)